-- a.
-All IFC Chapters will be required to register their social events.
+- 1) All IFC Chapters will be required to register their social events.
 This will allow the Director of Policy and Procedure to be notified of upcoming events.
-This is intended to notify the IFC of upcoming events and all events should follow the Social Event Policies mentioned herein. - b.
-Any event sponsored/hosted or co-sponsored/co-hosted by an IFC affiliated fraternity in good standing (i.e. not on social probation) must follow the below guidelines: - i.
-Event registration form must be filled out by the sponsoring/host organization and MUST identify all co-sponsoring/co-hosting organizations; AND - ii.
-The form must be completed in full; AND - iii.
-The deadline to submit event registration forms is 72 hours prior to the event.
-This requirement can be waived on an individual basis at the discretion of the IFC Director of Policy and Procedure and must be met by the registering organization; AND iv.
-May require additional risk management items as directed by the IFC Director of Policy and Procedure.
+This is intended to notify the IFC of upcoming events and all events should follow the Social Event Policies mentioned herein. - 2) Any event sponsored/hosted or co-sponsored/co-hosted by an IFC affiliated fraternity in good standing (i.e. not on social probation) must follow the below guidelines: - a) Event registration form must be filled out by the sponsoring/host organization and MUST identify all co-sponsoring/co-hosting organizations; AN - b) The form must be completed in full; AND - c) The deadline to submit event registration forms is 72 hours prior to the event.
+This requirement can be waived on an individual basis at the discretion of the IFC Director of Policy and Procedure and must be met by the registering organization; AND - d) May require additional risk management items as directed by the IFC Director of Policy and Procedure.

-4) Tiered Events Criteria
+Section II: Tiered Events Criteria

-- a.
-Tier 1 Involving no more than 1 organization and fewer than 200 attendees. - i.
-Risk Management Requirement: - 1.
-Minimum of 1 Executive member and 6 risk monitors stationed and split between high risk areas, the entrance to the event, and roaming event venue. - b.
-Tier 2 Involving exactly two organizations and between 201 400 attendees. - i.
-Risk Management Requirement: - 1.
-Minimum of 1 Executive member and 6 risk monitors from the sponsoring/host organization stationed and split between high risk areas, the entrance to the event, and roaming the event venue. - 2.
-An additional 1 Executive member and 4 risk monitors from cosponsoring/co-hosting organization stationed and split between high risk areas, the entrance to the event, and roaming the event venue. - c.
-Tier 3 Involving more than two organizations and 401+ attendees. - i.
-Risk Management Requirement: - 1.
-Minimum of 2 Executive members and 8 risk monitors from the sponsoring/host organization stationed and split between high risk areas, the entrance to the event, and roaming the event venue. - 2.
-An additional 1 Executive member and 5 risk monitors from each co-sponsoring/co-hosting organization stationed and split between high risk areas, the entrance to the event, and roaming the event venue. - 3.
-Third party Security may be required.
+- 1) Tier 1 Involving no more than 1 organization and fewer than 200 attendees. - a) Risk Management Requirement: - i) Minimum of 1 Executive member and 6 risk monitors stationed and split between high risk areas, the entrance to the event, and roaming event venue. - 2) Tier 2 Involving exactly two organizations and between 201 400 attendees. - a) Risk Management Requirement: - i) Minimum of 1 Executive member and 6 risk monitors from the sponsoring/host organization stationed and split between high risk areas, the entrance to the event, and roaming the event venue. - ii) An additional 1 Executive member and 4 risk monitors from cosponsoring/co-hosting organization stationed and split between high risk areas, the entrance to the event, and roaming the event venue - 3) Tier 3 Involving more than two organizations and 401+ attendees. - a) Risk Management Requirement: - i) Minimum of 2 Executive members and 8 risk monitors from the sponsoring/host organization stationed and split between high risk areas, the entrance to the event, and roaming the event venue. - ii) An additional 1 Executive member and 5 risk monitors from each cosponsoring/co-hosting organization stationed and split between high risk areas, the entrance to the event, and roaming the event venue.

+(1) Third party Security may be required.
 The need for Third Party Security will be at the discretion of the IFC Director of Policy and Procedure.

-5) Requirements for all Social Events:
+Section III: Requirements for all Social Events